necolas/react-native-web/docs/guides/style.md

 class names.

 React Native for Web introduced a novel strategy to achieve this.
-Each rule is broken down into declarations, properties are expanded to their long-form, and the resulting key-value pairs are mapped to unique "atomic CSS" class names.
+Each rule is broken down into declarations and the resulting key-value pairs are mapped to unique "atomic CSS" class names.

 Input: